n-deleforge/littleJS/README.md

 # littleJS
-My own and personal little library for JavaScript.
+My own and very little library for JavaScript.

 ## Functions
 - `get` : easy way to select an element.